arfc/mhtgr350-benchmark/oecd/README.md

 	- HFP
 	- oecd material composition from Benchmark Phase III [2]
 	- Geometry definition from [3]
+	- 1) defines the stp using 'sum'
+	- 2) defines the stp using the mass density

 * oecd-fullcore
 	- fuel column